MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 ## Role group membership for Defender for Office 365 alerts

-Your user account will need to be a member of the Organization Management and either the Compliance Administrator or Compliance Data Administrator role groups to access Microsoft Defender for Office 365 alerts.
+Your user account needs to be a member of the Organization Management and either the Compliance Administrator or Compliance Data Administrator role groups to access Microsoft Defender for Office 365 alerts.

 For more information, see [Manage access to Microsoft 365 Defender data](m365d-permissions.md).